Alan-Tyler/manager-README/README.md

 I believe in continuous improvement.
 On the mention of which, your career is yours.
 You know best how you’d like to grow and in what areas.
 I can provide feedback and an outside perspective.
 I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them.
 Let’s work together on this.

-I am interested in continually iterating and fine-tuning these beliefs.
-Constructive feedback is always welcome.
-Likewise, if you see a discrepancy between this and my behaviour, please tell me.

 To err is human (and to forgive, divine).
 I will make mistakes, and sometimes be wrong about things.
 There should be no ego invested about realising this, so don't feel shy about correcting me.

 "A mistake, if shared, becomes a challenge; if hidden, becomes a failure.”

 I strongly believe in putting people over process and changing process to accommodate our needs and goals.
-I’ve worked with and without Agile; while I am a certified ScrumMaster and believe strongly in Agile principles, at the end of the day these are my values:
+I’ve worked with and without Agile; while I am a certified ScrumMaster and believe strongly in Agile principles, at the end of the day these are my core values:

 I value transparency about what’s happened, what’s happening, and what’s going to happen.